-( Particulars Up to From April 1, 2021 Up to March 31, 2021 to March 31, 2022 March 31, 2022 Interest on Corporate Loan and working Capital Loan 1221.72 213.81 1435.54
+(Rs in Crore) Particular Upto March 31 2022 From April 1, 2022 to March 31, 2023 Reduction in the Interest Upto March 31, 2023 Interest on Corporate Loan and working Capital Loan 1,435.54 102.27 869.19 668.62

-38. Additional Disclosures
+38. Additional Disclosure

-- (a) During the year the company has capitalized the CONTIFUR Project (including Product development cost) amounting to Rs.
-23.84 Crore. - (b) The cost of material consumed includes freight, loading and unloading expenses, inspection fees, commission on purchase, taxes & duties (to the extent of credit not available), rate difference and interest cost on purchase of raw material and ancillary expenses thereof (including reversal of any claim). - (c) Few accounts of "Trade Receivables", "Trade payables", "Advances from Customer", "Advances Recoverable In Cash or Kind", "Advance to Suppliers and Other Parties" including very old balances, are subject to confirmation/reconciliation and includes very old non-moving items therefore are subject to necessary adjustments for accounting or re-grouping / classification. - (d) Account of Receivables / Payables in respect of Goods and Service Tax, Service Tax, CENVAT, and Vat are subject to reconciliation, submission of its return for its claim and/or its Audit/ Assessment/Settlement/ Payment, if any. - (e) The amount of inventory has been taken by the management on the basis of information available with the company and without conducting physical verification of the slow moving inventory.
-The slow moving inventories have been valued by the management on estimated net realizable value.
-During the year ended on March 31, 2022, Rs Nil (March 31, 2021, Rs 14.94 Crore) was recognized as expenses for inventories carried at net realizable value / inventory written down.

-- (f) The classification / grouping of items of the accounts are made by the management, on the basis of the available data with the company. - (g) In the Capital Work in Progress of Rs.
-32.68 Crore (March 31, 2021 Rs.
-27.39 Crore) the management believes that the uncompleted projects of Rs.
-1.37 Crore (March 31, 2021: Rs.
-10.55 Crore;) requires some further investment to bring them into commercial use and the company desire to complete the project, therefore these are not treated as impaired assets. - (h) On account of technicalities involved the claim of MEIS will be accounted for as and when the claim will be admissible with the respective authority. - (i) During the year the company has temporary suspended the business activity of Transimission Line Tower division (TLT) in order to evaluate its further business viability.
+- (a) The cost of material consumed includes freight, loading and unloading expenses, inspection fees, commission on purchase, taxes & duties (to the extent of credit not available), rate difference and interest cost on purchase of raw material and ancillary expenses thereof (including reversal of any claim). - (b) Few accounts of "Trade Receivables", "Trade payables", "Advances from Customer", "Advances Recoverable In Cash or Kind", "Advance to Suppliers and Other Parties" including very old balances and some of the Journal entries passed therein, are subject to confirmation/ reconciliation/ supporting documents and includes very old non-moving items therefore are subject to necessary adjustments for accounting or re-grouping / classification. - (c) Account of Receivables / Payables in respect of Goods and Service Tax, Service Tax, CENVAT, and Vat are subject to reconciliation, submission of its return for its claim and/or its Audit/ Assessment/Settlement/ Payment, if any. - (d) The classification / grouping of items of the accounts are made by the management, on the basis of the available data with the company. - (e) The amount of inventory has been taken by the management on the basis of information available with the company and without conducting physical verification of the slow moving inventory.
+The slow moving inventories have been valued by the management on estimated net realizable values. - (f) In the Capital Work in Progress of Rs.
+26.08 Crore (March 31, 2022 Rs.
+32.68 Crore) the management believes that the uncompleted projects of Rs.
+1.37 Crore (March 31, 2022: Rs.
+1.37 Crore;) requires some further investment to bring them into commercial use and the company desire to complete the project, therefore these are not treated as impaired assets and treated as temporarily suspended. - (g) On account of technicalities involved the claim of MEIS will be accounted for as and when the claim will be admissible with the respective authority. - (h) During the previous year the business activity of Transmission Line Tower division (TLT) was temporary suspended in order to evaluate its further business viability.
+However till March 31 2023 the operation of the TLT division has not commenced.
+The management is of the opinion that the carrying value of the Inventory, Property Plant and Equipment and Trade receivables represent net realizable value and therefore no provision for impairment/write off is required to be made.